 A Wider Waist

 There comes a time and a place when you no longer care what other people think.
 This begins in the delivery room (with the multitude of strangers checking out your nether regions) and hopefully remains throughout the entirety of your grown adult life.
-After all, your waist is wider for a dam* good reason.
-You carried and brought your babies into this world.
+After all, your waist is wider for a good reason.
+You carried and brought your babies into this world and your body after baby should make you proud of your accomplishment.
 And who doesn’t love shopping for a new wardrobe?
 Let’s be clear; perfection exists in new babies (they are ALL perfect), and that’s about it.

 Trust us, mommy brain is real thing.
 Give yourself a break!
 Motherhood is HARD.
 It’s a huge life change.
 Sometimes we all need a little trash TV and a really great glass of wine after bedtime.
 I know I do!
 You are no less of a woman.
 You are an enigma.
 And you are a life force to be reckoned with — eventually you will feel more like your old self, maybe even more so like your true self.
 You just have to give yourself adequate time to heal and adjust.

 Your children think you are a superhero.
 Why should we think of ourselves as anything less?
 As a mom, I recognize that it isn’t about ME anymore.
 It’s about loving and caring for my babies well.
-(Not that I’m advocating against self-care.
+Not that I’m advocating against self-care.
 For the record, I am not.
-But it’s okay to be a little less toned; it’s okay to let go of former ideals to allow room for the creation of new ones.)
+But it’s okay to be a little less toned; it’s okay to let go of former ideals to allow room for the creation of new ones.
+Post-baby body happens to every woman and we shouldn’t be ashamed of any of it!
 Many women say they learn to embrace a much healthier lifestyle post-kids — not only for themselves, but also for their families.
 I’ll admit I am still working on this, and hope to make some major strides in the New Year.
 I hope you will join me!
 It all starts with self-love.